 - If you were to describe our company to a colleague what words would you say?

 - What services do we provide?

 - How are we different from our competitors?

 You’ll need to interview a cross section of:

 - Long terms client

 - Target clients

 - Key influencers of your market, such as media or government bodies.

 Once you know how and where your business fits within the industry, you can plan how you want the market to see you in the future.
-Part two of this blog explains the important steps to create a creative brief and to ensure your business is heading in the right direction with a new and strong brand image.
+Part two of this blog explains the important steps to creating a creative brief and ensuring your business is heading in the right direction with a new and strong brand image.
 Outsource to Us provides brand workshop if you’re still unsure where to start.